SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         docker run --gpus all -it --rm nvcr.io/nvidia/pytorch:22.07-py3
         ```

-        this should run the container in interactive mode attached to your current terminal.
+        This should run the container in interactive mode attached to your current terminal.
 Try opening `python` in
         the container and try writing:

         ```python